 All applicants for financial assistance for the 2015-2016 academic year must file the following:

-Admitted/Entering students: the priority deadline for filing the FAFSA is March 1, 2015.
+The priority deadline for filing the FAFSA is March 1, 2015.
 Do not wait to be admitted to a law school before filing the FAFSA.
 The Law School Financial Aid Application is only available online and you can access the application by clicking here.

 Applicants who have filed the required financial aid forms by the priority deadline will be considered for a Temple University Grant, Perkins Loan, and work study (upper division students only) as well as the Stafford and private loans.
 You may apply for financial aid after the March 1st priority deadline; however, you will not be considered for a Temple University Grant, Perkins loan or work study.
 Therefore, it is very important that your financial aid applications be filed in a timely manner.